GuylianGilsing/PHPValidation/README.md

     - `hasKeys` field validator for arrays
     - `hasValues` field validator for arrays
     - `confirmValues` field validator for arrays
-    - `in` field validator for strings, floats, integers, and booleans
+    - `in` field validator for strings, floats, integers, booleans, and arrays with the previous types inside of them
     - `notIn` field validator for strings, floats, integers, and booleans
     - `minLength` field validator for strings
     - `maxLength` field validator for strings